 A co-requisite is a course that needs to be taken at the same time (or prior to) as another course which requires the co-requisite.
 If a student fails the corequisite course but passes the course that requires the co-requisite, then the student will receive credit for the course that required the co-requisite.
 The student will have to repeat the co-requisite at the next possible opportunity.

-Pre-requisites and co-requisites are outlined in the
+Pre-requisites and co-requisites are outlined in the Course Matrix for each program.

 Diploma of Computer Science Course Matrix